maxzheng/coworker/README.rst

 Quick Start Tutorial
 ====================

-Define how a task is performed -- takes a single input and optionally returns a result:
+Define how a task is performed -- `do_task` takes a single input and optionally returns a result:

 .. code-block:: python